daniel-sudz/advance-algo-final/README.md

 # Reducing Multi-Dimensional Matching to Set
+Below is an explanation of approaches from Chaudhuri et al. [^8] and Lampis et al. [^9].
+We want to show that finding valid Sets is NP-complete and that no efficient algorithm exists for doing so in the generalized case.
+In the later section, we will show how one can implement an algorithm for finding valid Sets by using the python MIP (mixed-integer-programming) library and a binary integer program (IP) formulation.

+Consider a board of n cards with p properties and v values.
+Take a hypergraph which contains $p*v$ total vertices.
+Represent every card from the board as a hyperedge connecting every vertex that has a matching property/value pair.

+Lampis notes that a perfect matching of the hypergraph must be a valid Set.
+The reason for this is that a perfect matching makes sure that for every property from the cards (hyperedges) selected, all values must be different.
+If this was not the case, then some hyperedges would overlap vertices and not be a perfect matching.

+However, because valid Sets can also contain cards with properties of all the same value, not all perfect matching of the hypergraph are valid Sets.

 # Solver for valid Set with IP Formulation
 Below is a generalization of the approach taken in the following source [^4] to formulate finding a valid Set with arbitrary N (cards on board), P (number of card parameters), and V (number of values for each parameter).